jam-do/jam-site/src/md/whitepaper.md

 Was engaged in the supply of independently developed and produced equipment for 3D scanning around the world, from the USA to Japan.

+Has designed the technology and equipment for the 3D scanning with a stunning texture quality as the result, which is suitable for the purposes of art-objects digitalization.

-Led a project on high-quality three-dimensional scanning of art objects in one of the leading museums in the world — the Hermitage (St. Petersburg, Russia).
+Had a technical leadership in the projects of 3d scanning of the art objects and historical artifacts in the world leading museums such as Hermitage (St. Petersburg, Russia).

-Founder of a high-quality 3d-scanning studio F360: https://www.youtube.com/@PHOTOGRAMMETRY
+Founder of a 3d-scanning studio F360: https://www.youtube.com/@PHOTOGRAMMETRY

 ## Social Aspect